presigues/prolearn/README.md

 # prolearn

-a website to be able to practice html with excersices, problems, and projects
+a website to be able to practice html with kahoot sytle questions. for beginners and poeople hoping to memorise html elements.